• Skip to primary navigation

 • In a large bowl, mix all the ingredients except the chocolate and dried fruits.
 Mix well until completely coated in the oil and maple syrup.

-• Cover a baking tray with baking paper (or a silicone mat).
-Spread out the oat mixture evenly.
+• Cover a baking sheet with baking paper (or a silicone mat).
+Spread out the oat mixture in an even layer.
 Bake in the oven for 20 minutes, turn over the mixture and return to the oven for a further 15-20 minutes.

 Transfer to a sealed container when cool.